Coping with Grief

 Myrhum – Patten Funeral & Cremation Service has been entrusted with Russell’s arrangements.
 Additional information and guest book may be found at www.myrhum-patten.com.

 “Happy trails to you”

-in memory of Russell W. Oelhafen, please visit our floral store.
+To plant a beautiful memorial tree in memory of Russell W. Oelhafen, please visit our Tree Store.